shivaninja/sampledff/README.md

 Only Static Memory used (No Dynamic memory used)

 Unsigned Char is used to interpret numbers.

-So, no negative numbers are used.
-Also MSB bit dosen't affect the sign value for Unsigned Char
+So, no negative numbers or signed datatypes used.

 No floting datatypes(Float & DOuble) or floting points arthemetic is used